oasiseng/Residential-Load-Bearing-Wall-Calculator/README.md

 ## Demo

-You can try the calculator live [here](https://yourusername.github.io/residential-calculators/) (replace with your GitHub Pages link if hosted).
+You can try the calculator live [here](https://oasisengineering.com/res-wood-wall-bearing-calculator/).

 ## Installation